targetsm/learning-dynamics-clm/README.md

 ### Model translations

-Translations have been generated using [/compt/bleu/generate_test.sh](/compt/bleu/generate_test.sh).
-TODO: Details about generation?
+We generate translations using the script provided in [/compt/bleu/generate_test.sh](/compt/bleu/generate_test.sh).

+## Experiments

 ### KL divergence

-To compute the KL divergence first install Fairseq provided in [/alti/fairseq](/alti/fairseq).
+To compute the KL divergence between translation and language models first install Fairseq provided in [/alti/fairseq](/alti/fairseq).
-KL divergence can be computed using [/kl/test_on_time.sh](/kl/test_on_time.sh).
+We compute the KL divergence using [/kl/test_on_time.sh](/kl/test_on_time.sh).
-TODO:
-- Here more details, use models as before, remove fairseq here
-- Make it clear that we can just use the same models with this script

 ### ALTI+

+We compute source and target prefix contributions using [ALTI+](https://github.com/mt-upc/transformer-contributions-nmt).
-Scirpts for alti+ computation are provided in [alti/transformer-contribuions-nmt-v2](alti/transformer-contribuions-nmt-v2).
+Scirpts for ALTI+ computation are provided in [alti/transformer-contribuions-nmt-v2](alti/transformer-contribuions-nmt-v2).
-Run [main.py](alti/transformer-contribuions-nmt-v2/main.py) to comptue the alti contirbuions over the course of training.
+Run [main.py](alti/transformer-contribuions-nmt-v2/main.py) to comptue the evolution ALTI+ contribuitons over the course of training.
-TODO:
-- Maybe more details but generally ok: We generate ALTI+ scores with the script,
-- Possibly also suggest the changes of alti+?

 ### LRP

+We adapt a [source attribution method](https://github.com/lena-voita/the-story-of-heads) based on layerwise relevance propagation for Fairseq/PyTorch to compute source and target prefix contributions.
 Our implementation of LRP in Fairseq can be found in [/lrp/lrp_fairseq](/lrp/lrp_fairseq).
-Here much more detais:
-- We have taken over lrp structure from ...
-- Code was mostly taken over and converted into pytorch
-- Skritp to generate the contributions can be found in ...
+Run [/lrp/lrp_fairseq/main.py](/lrp/lrp_fairseq/main.py) to compute the evolution of LRP contributions over the course.

+[comment]: # (link plotting scripts)

 ### Hallucination metrics

 #### LaBSE

-The python script we used to compute LaBSE cosine similairty can be found at [/comp/hallucinations/labse/labse.py](/comp/hallucinations/labse/labse.py). actually probably enough. maybe details on installing labse.
+The python script we used to compute [LaBSE](https://huggingface.co/sentence-transformers/LaBSE) cosine similairty can be found at [/comp/hallucinations/labse/labse.py](/comp/hallucinations/labse/labse.py).

 #### Token hallucination metric